jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | global body size of xyz-cube
 * | **deformationScaleFactor** [type = float, default = 1]:
   | \ ``SC.visualizationSettings.bodies.deformationScaleFactor``\
-  | global deformation scale factor; also applies to nodes, if drawn; used for scaled drawing of (linear) finite elements, beams, etc.
+  | global deformation scale factor; also applies to nodes, if drawn; currently only used for scaled drawing of (linear) finite elements in FFRF and FFRFreducedOrder objects
 * | **show** [type = bool, default = True]:
   | \ ``SC.visualizationSettings.bodies.show``\
   | flag to decide, whether the bodies are shown